jacobras/size-diff-action/README.md

 #### Why does the comment show "Previous size: -1 byte"?

 That happens when the action hasn't been run on the main/develop branch yet.
-Make sure to check the `mainBranchName` parameter.
+Make sure to check the `main-branch-name` parameter.
 It could also mean the cache was deleted, which happens by GitHub when an entry hasn't been touched for 7 days.